Michaelvll/michaelvll.github.io/_pages/about.md

 social: false
 ---

-I just fortunately joined the CS Ph.D. program at [UC Berkeley RISELab](https://rise.cs.berkeley.edu/) in the fall, 2020.
+I fortunately joined the CS Ph.D. program at [UC Berkeley RISELab](https://rise.cs.berkeley.edu/) in the fall, 2020.

 Before coming to Berkeley, I was an undergraduate student majoring in computer science at Shanghai Jiao Tong University ([SJTU](http://en.sjtu.edu.cn/)) and a member of the SJTU ACM Honors Class.